loic-sharma/docs/facades.md

 <a name="explanation"></a>
 ## Explanation

-Facades typicall only contain two methods, a `getFacadeAccessor` method and a `__callStatic` method.
+Facades typically only contain two methods, a `getFacadeAccessor` method and a `__callStatic` method.
 The `getFacadeAccessor` method simply returns a string key that can be used to resolve a class out of the [IoC container](/docs/ioc).
-This class resolved using this key will be called via the `__callStatic` method when methods are called on the Facade.
+The class resolved using this key will be called via the `__callStatic` method when methods are called on the Facade.

-So, Facades are nothing more than a way to provide shorter syntax to calling classes that available in the application container.
+So, Facades are nothing more than a way to provide shorter syntax to calling classes that are available in the application container.

 <a name="practical-usage"></a>
 ## Practical Usage